MapsPeople/docs/collections/_product/index.md

 ## SDKs

-The SDKs enable you to build your own custom app on top or as an integral part of your existing app.
+The SDKs enable you to build your own custom app on top of, or as an integral part of, your existing app.
 The MapsIndoors SDKs are available for:

 ![Platforms](/assets/product/Platforms.png "Platforms")